"When we are called to our life’s purpose we are called not as we are, but to become who we can be."

 Advances in the neurosciences have incited a radical shift in complex/relational trauma resolution understanding and practice.
 This paradigm recognises the interconnectivity of the body, brain, and the autonomic nervous system (ANS) in the resolution of complex/relational trauma and calls for embodied therapists to carefully integrate right and left brain practices and processes rather than more traditionally oriented, and principally cognitive or left hemispheric approaches to clinical work.

-Bringing the Body into Practice trainings has a relational, somatic lens that is informed by emergent neuroscience, attachment theory, trauma studies, embodiment practices and rests upon the understanding of the interconnectivity of the web of life and the awareness of the importance of social context.
+Bringing the Body into Practice trainings has a relational/interpersonal, somatic lens that is informed by emergent neuroscience, attachment theory, trauma studies, embodiment practices and rests upon the understanding of the interconnectivity of the web of life and the awareness of the importance of social context.
 This starting point offers a depth and nuanced understanding of how the body is impacted by relationships, circumstances, events, and experiences throughout the lifespan as well as how the body is touched neurophysiologically and psychologically by events beyond the individual life experience.

 “The body is the story teller of one’s life.”